dydxprotocol/v4-documentation/pages/validators/starting_the_network.md

 **Note** that grpc can be also be configured via start flags.
 Be careful not to change the default settings with either of the following flags: `--grpc.enable`, `--grpc.address`.

+## Ethereum RPC Endpoint

+For the chain to process bridge transactions from Sepolia Ethereum testnet, bridge daemon queries a Sepolia RPC endpoint for logs emitted by the bridge contract.
+By default, a node will use the demo Alchemy endpoint that has quite strict rate limiting and will cause bridge daemon to get rate limited.

+For your node to successfully ingest bridge transactions from Sepolia, you can set up your own Sepolia endpoint and override the default by adding flag `--bridge-daemon-eth-rpc-endpoint <YOUR_SEPOLIA_ETH_RPC_ENDPOINT_HERE>` to the command you run when starting the node.

 ## Starting the Node